Infocaster/UrlTracker/README.md

 *   **InfoCaster** | Being able to combine 'work' with package development and thanks to colleagues for inspiration.
 *   **Richard Soeteman** | Richard came up with the idea for a package which keeps track of URLs of umbraco nodes.
 *   **The uComponents project** | For inspiring me to create a single-assembly package solution.

-## Donate ##
-Please follow this link if you would like to donate: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VKGMKM3NN8MSQ
-Thanks in advance!